cosinekitty/astronomy/source/c/README.md

 within a given orientation.
 Note the 3-letter codes for each of the orientation systems;
 these are used in function and type names.

-- **EQJ = J2000 Mean Equator**: Uses the Earth's equator on January 1, 2000, at noon UTC.
+- **EQJ = J2000 Mean Equator**: Uses the Earth's mean equator (corrected for precession but ignoring nutation) on January 1, 2000, at noon UTC.
+This moment in time is called J2000.
-- **EQD = Equator of Date**: Uses the Earth's equator on a given date and time, adjusted for precession and nutation.
+- **EQD = True Equator of Date**: Uses the Earth's equator on a given date and time, adjusted for precession and nutation.
-- **ECT = True Ecliptic of Date**: Uses the true orbital plane and equator of the Earth on the given date.
-- **ECL = J2000 Mean Ecliptic**: Uses the plane of the Earth's orbit around the Sun in the year 2000.
+- **ECL = J2000 Mean Ecliptic**: Uses the plane of the Earth's orbit around the Sun at J2000.
 The x-axis is referenced against the J2000 mean equinox.
+- **ECT = True Ecliptic of Date**: Uses the true (corrected for precession and nutation) orbital plane of the Earth on the given date.
+The x-axis is referenced against the true equinox for that date.
 - **HOR = Horizontal**: Uses the viewpoint of an observer at a specific location on the Earth at a given date and time.
 - **GAL = Galactic**: Based on the IAU 1958 definition of galactic coordinates.